MobileIot/Myooz-BackEnd/README.md

 #### GET `/artworks?museum_id=?&artist_id=?&room_id=?`
-Filter artworks with certain conditions (use any combination of museum_id, artist_id and room_id).
+Query artworks with certain conditions (use any combination of museum_id, artist_id and room_id).

 **Return**